uvegege/ArraySynthesis.jl/docs/src/guide/objectives/iterativefloor.md

 ## Description

-Implements the Orchard–Elliott / Tseng–Griffiths iterative peak correction algorithm.
+Implements a Tseng–Griffiths-style iterative peak correction algorithm for prescribed sidelobe envelopes.
 At each step, the highest sidelobe peak in the current solution is identified and a linear floor constraint is added to the model.
 The process repeats until the SLL target is reached or no further improvement occurs.

 The sidelobe floor constraints grow with each iteration, increasing model size.
 Requires `QP`.

+## Literature

+This strategy follows the linearly constrained least-squares peak-correction method in:

+- C.-Y. Tseng and L. J. Griffiths, "A Simple Algorithm to Achieve Desired Patterns for Arbitrary Arrays," *IEEE Transactions on Signal Processing*, vol. 40, no. 11, pp. 2737-2746, Nov.
+1992.

 ## Example